mSvcBench/muBench/Docs/Manual.md

     }
 ```

-where `sidecar` is the name of the docker image to be used as sidecar and `mongo_fun` is a possible (TODO) function executed by the service-cell as internal-service, which interacts with the sidecar MongoDB by executing a random number of reading and writing operations within the uniform interval 10,20.
+Where `sidecar` is the name of the docker image to be used as sidecar and `mongo_fun` is a possible (TODO) function executed by the service-cell as internal-service, which interacts with the sidecar MongoDB by executing a random number of reading and writing operations within the uniform interval 10,20.
 However, any internal-service function can be used.

 ---